SFitz911/Mozart_Dueling_AI_V10/SETUP_INSTRUCTIONS.md

 - Downloads and installs missing parts automatically
 - Creates a configuration file with your AI service passwords
 - Makes easy-to-use shortcuts to start Mozart AI

-**What does `verify_setup.py` do?**
-- Acts like a "health check" for Mozart AI
-- Tells you exactly what's working and what's not
-- Helps you figure out what's wrong if something breaks
-- Think of it like a diagnostic tool at a doctor's office

 ## 🚀 Step-by-Step Setup (Super Detailed!)